Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 - **INTELLIGENT PROMPTING**: Chris now shows genuine empathy and avoids redundant questions
 - **PRODUCTION OPTIMIZED**: Faster, smarter Chris ready for immediate deployment at (888) 641-1102

+### July 25, 2025 - "BROKEN" COMPLAINT DETECTION BREAKTHROUGH: Complete Issue Recognition Fixed
+- **CRITICAL FIX**: Chris now instantly recognizes "broken", "not working", "doesn't work" complaints
+- **ENHANCED INSTANT RESPONSES**: Added "broken" → "What's broken?
+I can help create a service ticket."
+- **COMPLETE COMPLAINT PATTERNS**: Detects "this is broken", "it's broken", "doesn't work", "not working"
+- **SMART FOLLOW-UP**: Chris asks for specifics about what's broken to properly categorize the issue
+- **NO MORE CONFUSION**: Chris no longer asks "How can I assist you?" when you say something is broken
+- **PRODUCTION READY**: Complete "broken" detection system active at (888) 641-1102

 ### July 25, 2025 - CONVERSATION MEMORY BREAKTHROUGH: Complete Address Verification Workflow Fixed
 - **CRITICAL FIX**: Chris now maintains conversation memory - remembers when you report a plumbing issue and asks for address
 - **ADDRESS VERIFICATION WORKFLOW**: After detecting issue, Chris asks for property address and verifies it before creating ticket